mguthrieabf/cobalt/docs/payments_overview.rst

 * :func:`payments.views.stripe_create_customer` - creates a new customer in
   Stripe and records the customer number against the member.
 * :func:`payments.core.stripe_webhook` - this is the method for Stripe to contact us.
 Can be for a number reasons.
+Calls one of the next two functions.
+* :func:`payments.core.stripe_webhook_manual` - handles one off transactions.
+* :func:`payments.core.stripe_webhook_autosetup` - handles auto top up set up.

 API
 ---